WordPress Blog Blank Pages

 You can easily determine if it is a plugin causing the issue by disabling the plugins temporarily.
-When a plugin is causing the issue, it is unlikely you will obtain access to the WordPress Admin Dashboard to disable the plugin.
+When a plugin is causing the issue, you will unlikely obtain access to the WordPress Admin Dashboard to disable the plugin.

 For an effective method to find out whether the WordPress plugins are the cause for the blank page or not, please visit the following article:

 Some issues can cause you to lose access to the WordPress Admin Dashboard.
-In order to change the theme in this case, you should access the database directly using the phpMyAdmin.
+To change the theme in this case, you should access the database directly using phpMyAdmin.

 How to Change the WordPress Theme